Merchant card acceptance

 - Use AVS and process transactions only if there is a positive match.

-- Obtain the three or four-digit card validation value (CVV) and include it with the authorization request (see exception for recurring transactions in the Recurring Transactions section) and process the transaction only if there is a positive match.
+- Obtain the three or four-digit card validation value (CVV) and include it with the authorization request and process the transaction only if there is a positive match.

 - Provide a copy of the sales receipt to the cardholder at the time of delivery and obtain proof of delivery to the complete address provided by the cardholder.
 This could be a signature at the time of delivery or tracking numbers showing delivery to the complete address provided by the cardholder (proof of delivery to just a city, state, and zip code may not be sufficient).